SherryChen0114/linkedin-project/README.md

 Lastly, in the cluster analysis, we used the K-means method, but the results were highly dependent on the number of clusters, and some clusters were quite similar.
 For lower-dimensional feature data, alternative clustering methods may provide better results.

-## Salary Analysis
-The primary goal of this project was to use the scraped data from LinkedIn to provide economics major students with valuable insights into choosing their careers, job locations.

 ### Descriptive Summary
 Using our revised dataset along with Pandas and Matplotlib, the results indicated that different search keys produced varying numbers of job listings on LinkedIn.
 The analysis showed that using "data analyst" as the search key yielded the highest search result of 2,295 listings, whereas "business analyst" generated the lowest result of 1,868 listings.